Palatalization (phonetics): Phonology

 Palatalization has varying phonological significance in different languages.
 It is allophonic in English, but phonemic in others.
-In English, consonants are palatalized when they occur before front vowels or the palatal approximant (and in a few other cases), but no words are distinguished by palatalization (complementary distribution), whereas in some of the other languages, the difference between palatalized consonants and plain un-palatalized consonants distinguishes between words, appearing in a contrastive distribution (where one of the two versions, palatalized or not, appears in the same environment as the other).
+In English, consonants are palatalized when they occur before front vowels or the palatal approximant (and in a few other cases), but no words are distinguished by palatalization (complementary distribution), whereas in some of the other languages, the difference between palatalized consonants and plain unpalatalized consonants distinguishes between words, appearing in a contrastive distribution (where one of the two versions, palatalized or not, appears in the same environment as the other).

 Allophonic palatalization

 In some languages, like Hindustani, palatalization is allophonic.
 Some phonemes have palatalized allophones in certain contexts, typically before front vowels and unpalatalized allophones elsewhere.
 Because it is allophonic, palatalization of this type does not distinguish words and often goes unnoticed by native speakers.
 Phonetic palatalization occurs in American English.
 Stops are palatalized before the front vowel //i// and not palatalized in other cases.